CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 _First published on [ Collabora Online Community Roundup #2](https://www.collaboraoffice.com/online/collabora-online-community-roundup-2/)_

 {{% common-build-commands section="running" %}}

+If you are using VS Code as your IDE and want to run code in your local VS Code with local ports, follow these steps:
+1. Open Gitpod and navigate to the top left option.
+2. Select `Gitpod: Open in VS Code`.
+3. Install the following extensions in your VS Code: `Gitpod`, `Remote - SSH`, `Remote - SSH: Editing Configuration Files`, and `Remote Explorer`.
+4. Configure your SSH key in VS Code.
+5. Once everything is set up, type make run.
+This will allow you to access the hosted port on your local machine.

 If you are not using the VS Code desktop and instead just your web browser, to open and test Collabora Online:
 1. Make sure your web browser is not blocking any tabs from opening;